So Good (Zara Larsson song)

-"So Good" is a song by Swedish singer Zara Larsson featuring American singer Ty Dolla $ign.
-It was released on 27 January 2017, as the fifth single from Larsson's second studio album of the same name (2017).
-It reached the top ten in Flanders, The Netherlands, and Sweden, as well as the top 40 in Wallonia, Denmark, Finland, and Norway.
+"So Good" is a song by Swedish singer Zara Larsson, featuring American singer Ty Dolla $ign.
+It was released on 27 January 2017 by TEN Music Group and Epic Records as the fifth single from her studio album of the same name (2017).
+It reached the top ten in The Netherlands and Sweden, as well as the top 40 in Denmark, Finland, and Norway.

 Background and release

-On 16 January 2017, Larsson announced that her next single would be called "So Good" and feature Ty Dolla $ign.
+On 16 January 2017, Larsson announced that her next single would be named "So Good" and would feature Ty Dolla $ign.
 She released the song on 27 January.

 Music video

-The music video for the song, directed by Sarah McColgan, premiered on 3 February 2017, via Larsson's Vevo channel.
+The music video for the song premiered on 3 February 2017, directed by Sarah McColgan.

 Live performances

 Larsson and Ty Dolla $ign performed the song live for the first time on The Ellen DeGeneres Show on 7 February 2017.

 They also performed the song together on The Wendy Williams Show on 23 March 2017.